 If you have tour dates coming up, take some time to Google your event names and dates to see how they look from a fan’s perspective.

 Your Album Name SERPs

-Google can provide a rich experience for your fans in SERPs when they search for your album names.
+Google can provide a rich experience for your fans in SERPs when they search for your album names as well.

-If you’ve discovered, from doing your keyword research, that your fans are already searching for your album names, this is going to be particularly useful to you.
-But even if they don’t, you can still optimize this assuming you have at least one album released.
+If you’ve discovered, from doing your keyword research, that your fans are searching for your albums, this is going to be particularly useful to you.
+Even if they don’t though, you can still optimize this assuming you have at least one album released.

 "The album name SERPS are today’s version of what Tower Records used to be."